Prime Rib Roast: The Ultimate Guide to Bone-In Perfection

 • Searing the Flavor: Roast for 15 minutes, letting the meat develop a beautiful crust.
 Then, lower the oven temperature to 325°F (163°C).

-• Cooking Time: Roast for an additional 15-20 minutes per pound, depending on how you like your meat done.
+• cooking time: Roast for an additional 15-20 minutes per pound, depending on how you like your meat done.
 Rare is around 135°F (57°C), medium-rare is 130-135°F (54-57°C).

 • Rest Time: Once the roast reaches your desired temperature, remove it from the oven and let it rest for 15-20 minutes before carving.
 This allows the juices to redistribute, making it even more flavorful.